A Comparative Analysis of Distributed Linear Solvers under Data Heterogeneity: Main Results

 \subsubsection{Large $\phimin$ and Small $\theta_{\text{H}}$}

-This may happen in federated learning scenarios in which the distribution of the global data across the machines is implemented in an i.i.d.\ manner, which results in the local data being highly representative of the global data.
+This may happen in federated learning scenarios in which the local data, while diverse enough, are similar across different machines.
 Consequently, if the global data are diverse, then so is every local dataset.
 This may lead to the value of $\phimin$ being large.
 On the other hand, since the local datasets are similar to the global dataset, they are also similar to each other.
 This may result in a small $\theta_{\text{H}}$.
-In light of Corollary~\ref{cor}, this means that APC converges slowly in this case.
+In light of Proposition~\ref{cor}, this means that APC converges slowly in this case.
 At the same time, however, highly diverse global data are likely to result in a large variation in the norms of ${\{a_k:k\in[n]\}}$ (the rows of $A$).
 This leads to a large $\kappa(A^\top A)$, and consequently, a poor convergence rate for D-HBM too.